90-Day money back guarantee*, ask for details

 Limescale thrives in hot temperatures, that’s why you’ll see it forming around your shower, kettle and taps relatively quickly.
 Washing at 30 degrees Celsius instead of 40 and above will reduce limescale build up, and it’s better for the environment too!

+Hard water can cause lasting damage to your clothes—fading colors, weakening fabrics, and leaving them stiff and dull.
 While following these tips and tricks won’t completely stop the impacts of hard water in and around your home, you should see a clear difference in the way your clothes are coming out of the wash.
+Installing a water softener removes the root cause, preserving your clothes’ brightness, texture, and longevity, helping them stay fresh and vibrant wash after wash.
 For expert advice from the Harvey Water Softeners team or to book a free demonstration, get in touch with us today.